slint-ui/slint/api/cpp/esp-idf/slint/README.md

 Solution: At the moment development development on Windows while targeting ESP-IDF is not supported.
 We're working on a fix and in the meantime we recommend using [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/).

+### The device crashes at boot or enter a boot loop

+One reason could be that you don't have enough ram for the heap or the stack.
+Make sure that the stack is big enough (~8KiB), and that all the RAM was made available for the heap allocator.

 ## License